Radulepy/BrainJS-Name-Gender-AI-Modell/README.md

 ## To Re-train the modell:
 Just comment the rows 25-28 and un-comment the rows 31-32 to train the modell for your specific config file.

+## Usability:
+It can be used to help a user choose a gender for a character based on the input name.
+For example: make the `male button` bigger if the input name has a greater probability to be Male gender

+## Disclaimer:
+Only real genders used: MALE / FEMALE :-)